Hamstring Training and Injury Management in Team Sports: Conversation with Andreas Beck

 – no pain on stretching and contraction tests

-AR: An holistic approach to hamstrings training seems to be supported by some recent researches as well as what we see in daily practice.
-How important is a proper speed and coordination training into the hamstrings conditioning process?
+AR: An holistic approach to hamstrings training seems to be supported by some recent research as well as what we see in daily practice.
+How important is proper speed and coordination training in the hamstrings conditioning process?

-Andreas Beck: In my opinion it is very important.
-Beside the fact that smart and good training should build robust and resilient players, in a holistic view it is worth to focus on high speed running since this is one of the situations where a lot of hamstring injuries happen.
+Andreas Beck: In my opinion, it is very important.
+Besides the fact that smart and good training should build robust and resilient players, in a holistic view it is worth focusing on high-speed running since this is one of the situations where a lot of hamstring injuries happen.

 In our programs we try to target this through overspeed running with a long tube: the player accelerates over a 35 m distance by letting himself pull in from the tube.
-He is instructed to follow the tube and make the run looks like 100% while it feels like 80%.
-At the end of the drill the player will have performed 5-8 steps at vmax.
-He is instructed to not to brake all of a sudden and he should achieve 95% of its maximum speed.
+He is instructed to follow the tube and make the run look like 100% while it feels like 80%.
+At the end of the drill, the player will have performed 5-8 steps at maximum velocity.
+He is instructed not to brake all of a sudden and he should achieve 95% of his maximum speed.
 Then we use GPS to see if the player hit its personal maximal velocity.

 We use overspeed running with the tube as it allows the player to run at 100% while feeling like 80%: this gives us the opportunity to focus on movement, positioning, joint velocities etc.

-This exercise takes part of a session where isometric, concentric and particular eccentric exercises in knee and hip-dominant versions are also performed.
+This exercise occurs in the part of the session where isometric, concentric and particular eccentric exercises in knee and hip-dominant versions are also performed.

-AR: Eccentric strength and fascicles length are two fundamental parameters related to the risk of hamstrings injuries.
-Nordic exercise as well as flywheel eccentric can have their place into a training plan but overemphasizing a single exercise or method is a big problem in professional sport.
+AR: Eccentric strength and fascicle length are two fundamental parameters related to the risk of hamstrings injuries.
+Nordic exercise as well as flywheel eccentric can have their place in a training plan but overemphasizing a single exercise or method is a big problem in professional sport.
 What is your opinion about the way eccentric exercises are being used today?

 I don’t know how other teams are implementing eccentric exercises in their routine but I think it is always context-specific: can players handle the initial DOMS?
 Since adaptations (both mechanical and neural) get lost if you don’t keep doing the exercises on a regular basis, it is essential to find a place in the weekly training schedule.
 Are the players compliant and motivated enough to force themselves to train with a sufficient intensity?

-Andreas Beck: In my opinion the most important element is a regular physiocheck.
-We also group together the players who are at high risk of an hamstring injury: these are preinjured players, relatively fast players and those who demonstrate asymmetries and we monitor them very closely.
+Andreas Beck: In my opinion, the most important element is a regular physio check.
+We also group together the players who are at high risk of a hamstring injury: these are pre-injured players, relatively fast players and those who demonstrate asymmetries and we monitor them very closely.

-I believe in personal relationships so i’m trying to talk as much as possible with the players.
-Diagnostic systems are nice to have but you need to use them; i`ve seen a lot of devices bought by clubs just to demonstrate that they are up to date.
-Good thing about those systems is that they are motivating because players like numbers so they can help to motivate players to train at the expected intensity.
+I believe in personal relationships so I’m trying to talk as much as possible with the players.
+Diagnostic systems are nice to have but you need to use them; I`ve seen a lot of devices bought by clubs just to demonstrate that they are up to date.
+The good thing about those systems is that they are motivating because players like numbers so they can help to motivate players to train at the expected intensity.

 Andreas Beck: I think the ratio in our program is about 1:1.
 Our exercise selection is driven by what we think is necessary and what we think can be as much effective as possible in terms of prevention, strength development and individual needs.
 We start with a circuit in the gym with the first session of the week where we are going to address stability, mobility and coordination: about 16 exercises are performed for one or two rounds (10-17 min duration).

-We expect that the instability of the Bosu ball forces the ankle with a feed forward mechanism to activate the stabilizers before the contact.
-Since we consider ankle, hip and pelvis positions to be very important in an hamstring injury prevention program, this is an exercise where we target the coordination of the leg axis on a low intensity level.
+We expect that the instability of the Bosu ball forces the ankle with a feed-forward mechanism to activate the stabilizers before the contact.
+Since we consider ankle, hip and pelvis positions to be very important in a hamstring injury prevention program, this is an exercise where we target the coordination of the leg axis on a low-intensity level.